Ekman/home-assistant-pure-i9/README.md

 Integrate your [Electrolux Pure i9 robot vacuum](https://www.electrolux.se/wellbeing/discover/robot-vacuum-cleaner-purei9/) with the smart home platform [Home Assistant](https://www.home-assistant.io/).
 The integration communicates with your Pure i9 using the cloud.

-Credits to:

-* [`purei9_unofficial`](https://github.com/Phype/purei9_unofficial) - A python library for interacting with the Pure i9.
+Credits to [`purei9_unofficial`](https://github.com/Phype/purei9_unofficial) for creating a Python library for interacting with the Pure i9.
-* [`homeassistant_electrolux_purei9`](https://github.com/anhaehne/homeassistant_electrolux_purei9) - For creating a Pure i9 integration that communicates with your robot vacuum locally inside your network, and for acting as a starting point to write this integration.

 ## Disclaimer